Akuboja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. Sceipt that count the number of directories - current and parent directories
 12. Script that display the first 10 files and sorted by the newest file first
 13. Script that take list of words as input and output only duplicate
+14. Script that display line containing the pattern root from a file